tedbergstrand/LuthierPrints/README.md

 All files in this repository are released under the GNU General Public License v3.0 (GPL-3.0).
 By utilizing, modifying, or distributing the contents of this repository, you agree to the following terms and conditions:

 - **You can**:
-  - Utilize the files for any purpose, including personal, commercial, or educational use.
+  - Use the files for any purpose, including personal, commercial, or educational use.
   - Modify the files to align with your needs and incorporate them into your own projects.
   - Distribute the files to others, either in their original form or modified.